Rewind and repeat!

 Everyone can view the recordings from any device as often as they want.
 There are no view limits.

 Recordings need to be converted into a playable format before viewing.
 The first time a recording is accessed the conversion begins.
 It may take a few minutes but once is has been done the recording can be viewed by everybody.

 The recording player has the same look and feel as your Collaborate session.
 There is a Recording menu similar to the Session menu in your live sessions and recording playback controls.

 - Recording menu: Open the Recording menu at the top left of your screen.
-From here you can download the full recording, get extra help or report an issue if you are having trouble with the recording.
+From here you can download the full recording, download caption transcripts, download chat transcripts, get extra help, or report an issue if you are having trouble with the recording.

 - Captions: Captions are only available in recordings when captions were used during the live session.
 Closed captions are on in the recording by default.
 Select Closed Captions in the playback controls to turn off the captions or adjust the size of the caption font.